Our eating disorders service is a specialist service offering a community based treatment for adults with a clinical diagnosis of an eating disorder.

-We cover the whole of Cornwall and our small therapy team consists of Psychologists, Dietitians an Occupational Therapist and Administration.
+We cover the whole of Cornwall and our small therapy team consists of psychologists, dietitians, an occupational therapist and administrators.

-All initial referrals to our service need to go via a GP to the ICMHT.
-The GP can make a referral to the ICMHT by calling 0845 207 7711 (option 1 for East locality, option 2 for Mid locality and option 3 for West locality).
+All initial referrals to our service need to go via a GP to the integrated community mental health teams.
+The GP can make a referral by calling 0845 207 7711.

-Once a referral is made to ICMHT via the GP, you will meet with a mental health professional from within this team.
+Once a referral is made, you will meet with a mental health professional from within this team.
 This person will review your mental health and social care needs before discussing treatment options.
-If an eating disorder is thought likely, a referral will be made to us and an Eating Disorders Assessment will likely be offered with one of our team.
+If an eating disorder is thought likely, a referral will be made to us and an eating disorders assessment will likely be offered with one of our team.
 The assessment lasts for approximately 1 hour and 30 minutes.
-We hold two assessment clinics a month.
+We hold 2 assessment clinics a month.

 There are a number of treatment options available within our service.
 These are either combined group sessions or single one to one sessions or a mixture of both.
 Depending on the outcome of your assessment the treatment options may be:

-If you are not able to attend the group the information can be accessed by clicking here or using the 'Food Choices Videos' link to the left of the screen.
+If you are not able to attend the group the information can be accessed by watching our food choices videos.
 However, we have found that attending the group in person is more beneficial.

 The dietitians also offer an agreed number of individual appointments to people who:

-CBT is a supported self-help group which involves exploring the psychological and physiological reasons for eating disorders, the factors that maintain binge-eating, vomiting and/or laxative use and restricted eating, regular balanced eating, problem solving and the role of body image.
-This is a two hour session run over 7 sessions/weeks.
+Cognitive behaviour therapy (CBT) is a supported self-help group which involves exploring the psychological and physiological reasons for eating disorders, the factors that maintain binge-eating, vomiting and/or laxative use and restricted eating, regular balanced eating, problem solving and the role of body image.
+This is a 2-hour session run over 7 sessions and weeks.

-ISP is a developing programme aimed at keeping people out of hospital and out of county placements.
-It is currently provided as one full day weekly intervention, with supported eating being an essential component.
+The intensive support programme (ISP) is a developing programme aimed at keeping people out of hospital and out of county placements.
+It is currently provided as 1 full day weekly intervention, with supported eating being an essential component.
 ISP is usually run in 6 week blocks with short breaks in between each block.

-DBT is a participative style group for people with or in recovery from anorexia nervosa who have learnt DBT skills in an inpatient unit or in individual therapy in the Eating Disorders Service.
 The group follows the DBT format including mindfulness practice, distress tolerance, emotional regulation, interpersonal effectiveness, radical openness and working on learning and generalising new skills in and out of session.
-This is a one hour and 30 minute session which runs on a regular weekly basis.
+This is a 1 hour and 30 minute session which runs on a regular weekly basis.

-Family Therapy is therapy which involves the client who has an ED and their family.
+Family therapy is therapy which involves the client who has an eating disorder and their family.
 It is aimed at helping and supporting the family.
-This is usually a 1 and a half hour session and can be a one off session or a series of sessions over a period of time.
+This is usually a 1 hour and 30 minutes and can be a one off session or a series of sessions over a period of time.

-Occupational Therapy can be provided on either a 1:1 basis or as part of a group.
+Occupational therapy can be provided on either a one to one basis or as part of a group.

 We also offer a wide range of individual therapeutic treatments which are delivered by counselling psychologists, clinical psychologists and occupational therapist.
 This can range from a few sessions to regular weekly sessions over an extended amount of time.
 Individual therapy can consist of different therapeutic tools and techniques.